10 Best Festivals In The World

 Rio Carnival, Brazil

-Undeniably the biggest carnival in the World, Rio Carnival attracts lakhs of tourists from all over the world.
-It is a nonstop mind-blowing extravaganza of pulsating music, colorful parades, quirky costumes, samba dance, and live performances.
-Over two million people hit the streets every single day and the whole city is alive and buzzing.
-Each neighborhood hosts a party and people dance their way across the streets.
-The highlight is the Samba parade held at Sambodrome arena where the top 12 Samba schools dance and compete with each other in elaborate costumes
+Rio Carnival is undeniably the largest celebration in the world, attracting millions of tourists from all over the world.
+It’s a nonstop mind-blowing extravaganza of pulsating music, colorful parades, quirky costumes, samba dance, and live performances.
+Every day, over two million people take to the streets, and the entire city is alive and buzzing.
+Every neighborhood throws a party, and people dance their way through the busy streets.
+The highlight is the Samba parade at Sambodrome Arena, where the top 12 Samba schools dance and compete in elaborate costumes.

 Place: Rio De Janeiro, Brazil